CloudDevOpsHub/MultiCloud-DevOps-AI-Challenge/README.md

 ❌ Other platforms  →  Pre-recorded videos  →  You watch alone  →  No questions answered ✅ CloudDevOpsHub  →  100% LIVE daily       →  Ask anything      →  Answered in real-time

-Every session is live at 8:00 AM IST.
+Every session is 100% live & intercative at 8:00 AM IST (Monday to Friday).
-Every question gets answered in the 9:15 AM Q&A slot.
+Every question gets answered in the 9:15 AM Q&A slot (Monday to Friday).
 You are never alone in your learning journey.
 ```